BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Does everyone know who the captain is (the one who stays sober and is responsible)?

-Upon departure, we give a verbal explanation at the dock.
+Before you set off, we give a verbal explanation at the dock.
 Feel free to ask all your questions there.

 Stay in the dark blue water